-For your plugin, Route.config is probably the most important attribute.
-Keep in mind that this dictionary is local to the route, but shared between all plugins.
-It is always a good idea to add a unique prefix or, if your plugin needs a lot of configuration, store it in a separate namespace within the config dictionary.
+Keep in mind that the config dictionary is shared between all plugins.
+It is always a good idea to add a unique prefix or, if your plugin needs a lot of configuration, store it in a separate dictionary within the config dictionary.
 This helps to avoid naming collisions between plugins.